+FIG. 1: EXAMPLE FOR A DRAWING STUDIO

+HOW

-Our research was part of a five-day field excursion, during which we also had the opportunity to actively meet different experts from different fields: Spatial planning, mobility, art, performance, politics and housing.
-Each of them showed us different aspects of life and spaces in the mosaic of everyday life in Graz.
-Our next step was to focus on a specific topic that we found compelling and that could be related to urban development, public space or urban culture.
-We decided to focus on international students living in Graz and started our gualitative research.
-We used participant observation and various interview techniques.
-We went to university events, we spent time in the drawing studios of the Institute of Architecture, we tried to talk to and interview some of the international students about their everyday lives, transcribed them and used them for our research to find common themes and identify areas of marginalisation.
+Our research formed part of a five-day field excursion, during which we also had the opportunity to meet a number of experts from various fields.
+These included spatial planning, mobility, art, performance, politics and housing.
+Each expert provided insights into various aspects of everyday life and urban spaces in Graz.
+Subsequently, we concentrated on a specific topic that we found compelling and that could be related to urban development, public space or urban culture.
+We decided to focus on international students living in Graz and began our qualitative research.
+We conducted a combination of participant observation and diverse interview techniques.
+We attended university events and spent time in the drawing studios of the Institute of Architecture, where we had the opportunity to talk to and interview some of the international students about their everyday lives.
+We transcribed these interviews and used them for our research to find common themes and identify areas of marginalisation.

+WHERE

+Our field sites were the TU Graz, specifically the Institute of Urbanism and Architecture and its surroundings.
+Important research sites were the drawing studios, which are student-run spaces for study and design.
+We visited student cafés and observed the external public spaces in front of the buildings.